 2. Start a Blog

-Like many of these work-at-home jobs, one significant benefit is that blogging is entirely on your schedule.
+Like many of these work-at-home ideas, one significant benefit is that blogging is entirely on your schedule.
 You’re the creator and writer for your blog, so you make the rules when it comes to how much time you spend on your blog.

 Another awesome benefit to starting a blog now is that there’s a wealth of resources out there.
-You can easily start creating your blog over the course of a weekend.
+You can easily start your blog over the course of a weekend.
 Brainstorm blog posts while the kids are working on a project or read up on informative blogging articles while they’re reading.

 - Start by writing down a list of ideas for your blog’s overarching theme.
 On what will your blog focus?
 Homeschooling?
 Personal finance?
 Keep in mind that these ideas should be things you truly love and about which you would want to write.